Builder Prices

 Additionally, they make fantastic offices or living rooms, considering most garages are already of ample size.
 Now, most garage conversion jobs will be covered under the permitted development clause that allows you to carry out the work without planning permission.

 However, you should still double-check this with the local authority.
-Find out more about garage conversions in our full guide here.

-Emergency Building Repairs
+Emergency Building Repair

 In 2019 emergency repair call outs cost landlords across the UK £4.5million in total for everything from leaks to wall damage.